schorschii/sixleds/README.md

 desktop-file-install assets/sixleds.desktop
 ```

+## Contributions Welcome!
+I'm happy if you would like to contribute code or sample graphics to this repo.
+Please open a pull request!

 ## Functionality
 - The sixleds object will hold an array of display lines and pages, and an array of Schedules which can be pushed to the device.
 - Each line setup by the display can have multiple pages controlled by the sixleds.updateline Function.